top of page

 Choices, Patience & Perception

 Sleep directly influences our choices by influencing signals to the brain through hormones and other processes.
-Here are a few of high-impact examples.
+Here are a few high-impact examples.

 #1.
 Releasing our Inner Cookie Monster!

 With poor sleep, the hunger hormone Ghrelin goes up, telling our brain we need more food long after we should feel full.
 Poor sleep also drives cravings for sugary comfort foods.
 Our inner Cookie Monster is chanting "Eat more!
-Better yet, get that bag of sugar loaded chocolate chip cookies.
+Better yet, get that bag of sugar-loaded chocolate chip cookies.
 They'll make you feel so much better!"

 At the same time, the satiety (fullness) sensing hormone Leptin goes down so no one is telling the brain we've had enough, time to stop eating.